CrissCCL/Oxygen_process_PIcontrol/README.md

 ## Oxygen Transfer Rate (VTO) — Industrial Process Control Case Study

 ## 📖 Overview
-This repository documents a **practical industrial workflow** for **system identification and PI control** applied to a **pilot-scale biochemical process**, where oxygen dynamics directly impact the **Oxygen Transfer Rate (VTO)**.
+This project presents an **industrial-style commissioning workflow** for system identification and PI control applied to a **pilot-scale biochemical process**.

-Instead of forcing a purely theoretical model, the controller was engineered using **real commissioning steps**:
+Instead of relying on purely theoretical models, the controller was developed directly from **plant tests and field data**.

-- Open-loop identification (inconsistent models under disturbances / nonlinearities)
+The work followed a practical engineering sequence:

+- Plant step tests and open-loop identification
-- Stabilizing PI tuning via exhaustive search
+- Stabilizing PI tuning to ensure safe operation
-- Closed-loop identification with the plant stabilized
+- Closed-loop data collection under real disturbances
-- Final PI refinement and experimental validation
+- Final controller refinement and on-plant validation

+This approach reflects **real industrial control practice**, where robustness and operability are prioritized over ideal models.

+## 👤 My Role & Responsibilities

+This project was developed collaboratively with a biochemical engineering team.

+My responsibility focused specifically on the **instrumentation, modeling, and control engineering aspects**, including:

+- Process instrumentation and signal acquisition
+- Dynamic characterization of the oxygen transfer process
+- System identification (open-loop and closed-loop)
+- PI controller design and tuning
+- Disturbance rejection strategy
+- Experimental validation and commissioning
+- Integration with the supervisory HMI (LabVIEW)

+All biochemical operation and process chemistry tasks were handled by the bioengineering team.

 ## 📂 Content